 - And you will have expectations based on an appreciation of the age of your puppy.

 Natalia is absolutely crazy about pets, including her cheeky Labrador Retriever Cross, Oskar.
 She is currently completing her Certificate IV in Veterinary Nursing studies.
 She has worked in an animal shelter for four years, as a nurse assistant for three years and as a dog behavioural trainer for four years.
 Her formal behaviour training has been completed with the Delta Society.

 I joined the team at Prospect Road Veterinary Hospital in January 2010 as an Animal Caretaker and since have moved on to become a Trainee Veterinary Nurse.
 I am currently studying my final year of Veterinary Nursing.
 You'll often find me assisting Jasmine with running puppy pre-school and helping to coordinate the adoption cats.

-Our puppy school includes five (5) sessions with a maximum of eight participants (five participants if the puppies are larger size dogs).
+Our puppy school includes 5 sessions with a maximum of 6 participants (five participants if the puppies are larger size dogs).
 For pricing please contact reception on (08) 8169 9755.

 Bookings are essential so we can keep classes to a minimum.
 Day courses may be available depending on demand.
 Individual consultations are available to discuss other behavioural issues.
 Please ask us for more information.

 You can enrol your puppy by submitting the below Enrolment Request Form.
 (Please allow 24-48 business hours for a response).